 Because there are two of you, you’ll have the opportunity to put money away for the future in a tax-effective way, which could make a significant difference to your joint savings and the kind of lifestyle you can maintain after work.Tell me more about super and tax efficiencies

 Splitting super contributions

-Another way to build on your joint retirement savings is to split your pre-tax contributions across yours and your spouse’s super funds.
+Another way to build on your joint retirement savings is to split your financial year’s pre-tax contributions across yours and your spouse’s super funds.

 This includes the super guarantee contributions your employer is required to pay, and any additional contributions made through salary sacrifice.

-You can put up to 85% of your total contributions, or the concessional cap for that financial year to your spouse’s super fund (whichever amount is less).
+You can split up to 85% of your total concessional (before tax) contributions, or up to the concessional cap for that financial year to your spouse’s super fund (whichever amount is less).

 You can apply to split your super contributions with your partner assuming they have not yet reached their preservation age or permanently retired from work.

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518